tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/PITCHME.md

 - Bulletproofs form part of the family of distinct <u>Zero-knowledge (ZK)</u> proof systems, like zk-SNARK, STARK and ZKBoo.
 - ZK proofs are designed that a *prover* is able to indirectly verify a statement without providing any information beyond the verification of the statement, example to prove a number is found that solves a cryptographic puzzle and fits the hash value without having to reveal the <u>nonce</u>.
 - Bulletproofs technology is a Non-interactive ZK (NIZK) proof protocol for general <u>Arithmetic Circuits</u> with very short proofs (arguments of knowledge) without a trusted setup.
 They rely on the <u>Discrete Logarithm (DLP)</u> assumption and are made non-interactive using the <u>Fiat-Shamir Heuristic</u>.
-- Bulletproofs Multi-party Computation (MPC) protocol: Distributed proofs of multiple *provers* with secret <u>committed values</u> aggregated into a single proof before the Fiat-Shamir challenge is calculated and sent to the *verifier*, minimizing rounds of communication.
+- The Bulletproofs Multi-party Computation (MPC) protocol provides aggregation of distributed proofs from multiple *provers* with secret <u>committed values</u> into a single proof, before the Fiat-Shamir challenge is calculated and sent to the *verifier*, minimizing rounds of communication.
 Secret committed values stay secret.

 +++

-- The essence of Bulletproofs is its inner-product algorithm, a proof for two independent *binding* <u>vector Pedersen Commitments (PC)</u>.
+- The essence of Bulletproofs is its inner-product algorithm, a proof for two independent *<u>binding</u>* <u>vector Pedersen Commitments (PC)</u>.
 Bulletproofs yield communication-efficient ZK proofs.
 - [Mimblewimble](https://tlu.tarilabs.com/protocols/mimblewimble-1/sources/PITCHME.link.html) (MW) is a blockchain protocol designed for confidential Txs.
 The essence is that a PC to the number $ 0 $ can be viewed as an Elliptic Curve (EC) Digital Signature Algorithm (ECDSA) public key, and for a valid confidential Tx the difference between outputs, inputs, and transaction fees must be $ 0 $.
-- A *prover* can sign Txs with the difference of outputs and inputs as the public key.
-Thus a greatly simplified blockchain in which all spent Txs are pruned, and new nodes efficiently validate the entire blockchain without downloading any old spent Txs.
+- In MW a *prover* can sign Txs with the difference of outputs and inputs as the public key.
+Thus a greatly simplified blockchain in which all spent Txs are pruned, and new nodes efficiently validate the entire MW blockchain without downloading any old spent Txs.
-- MW blockchain consists only of block-headers, remaining UTXOs with range proofs and an unprunable Tx kernel per Tx.
+- A MW blockchain consists only of block-headers, remaining UTXOs with range proofs and an unprunable Tx kernel per Tx.
 MW allows Txs to be aggregated before being committed to the blockchain.